 I truly loved the art of acting but ultimately I felt limited by the commercial theatre world and felt that there was something more I wanted to achieve with the skills I’d developed.

-In the 1990s I began applying what I’d learnt to community contexts, receiving a Diploma of Youth and Community Work and a BA(Hons) in Community Education.
+In the 1990s I began applying what I’d learnt to community contexts, receiving a Diploma of Youth and Community Work and a B.A. with Honours (First Class) in Community Education.